tanmayy24/mask_dl_final/README.md

 ### Usage

 #### Training the model:
+First, change the dataset path in the file `trainer/config.py` to your own dataset.

+Once the data path is corrected, you can run:

 `python train.py`

 This will train the initial U-Net and SimVP models and save the checkpoints.

 #### Fine-tuning the model:
 `python finetune.py --simvp_path <path-to-simvp-checkpoint>`